-Investment subsidy for the production of biofuels shall be exempted from the notification requirement only to the extent that the subsidised investments are used for the production of sustainable bio-fuels other than food-based biofuels.
-However, investment subsidy to convert existing food-based bio-fuel plants into advanced bio-fuel plants shall be permitted provided that the food-based production would be reduced commensurate to the new capacity.
+Investment subsidy for the production of biofuels shall be eligible only to the extent that the subsidised investments are used for the production of sustainable bio-fuels other than food-based

 Subsidy shall not be granted for biofuels which are subject to a supply or blending obligation.
 The investment subsidy shall be granted to new installations only.